MichaelsPlayground/DesfireToolsForAndroidSdk33Adv4/README.md

 ## Status of this app

+**This is an unfinished project** and the next enhancements will be done in DesfireToolsForAndroidSdk33Adv4 !

 ### Key management module

 This module stores keys needed for authentication.
 There are 4 key types available: DES (8 bytes long),